therob3000/comicpress-manager/readme.txt

 The Dynarch DHTML Calendar Widget is released under the GNU LGPL.

 == Changelog ==
+= 1.4.9.8 =
+* moved the loading of files to admin_only, the theme handles the rest anyways, no sense in re-executing code
+* moved the wpmu functions to their own file and loaded with is_multisite()

 = 1.4.9.7 =
 * Some much needed fixes to the directory pathing and removal of the subcomic ability (which only broke the site)